Arts Learning Grant

-The Arts Learning Project program provides funding of up to $5,000 to support arts learning activities in any arts discipline.
-This grant program is intended to serve as a catalyst for innovative, participatory project which provide high-quality, age-appropriate arts education to increase knowledge, skills, and understanding of the arts.
-These projects may occur in a wide variety of community venues.
+The Arts Learning program provides funding of up to $5,000 to support arts learning activities in any arts discipline.
+This grant program is intended to support high-quality, age-appropriate arts education to increase knowledge, skills, and understanding of the arts.
+These project may occur in a wide variety of community venues.

 |Applications Open||Application Deadline||Grant Panel Review||Board Approval Meeting||Earliest Possible Starting Date|